When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-The great thing with a folding electric bike is they can appeal to almost anyone.
+The great thing about a folding electric bike is it can appeal to almost anyone.
 Whether you are looking for something to take you on the last couple of miles of your commute through to a student who wants to get around campus quickly or you’re just after a bike to run errands on, the B’TWIN Tilt 500 does the job.

-If your after something that can cover higher mileage then this probably isn’t for you.
-And although it’s comfortable enough fort shorter journey’s, I wouldn’t want to travel more than 15 or 20 miles on it.
+If you are after something that can cover higher mileage then this probably isn’t for you.
+And although it’s comfortable enough for shorter journeys, I wouldn’t want to travel more than 15 or 20 miles on it.

 B’TWIN Tilt 500 vs Carrera Crosscity folding electric bike